IC-DISC: AN OLD TAX PLANNING TECHNIQUE REBORN

 REDUCE TAXES IN HALF ON EXPORT SALES

-Rather then paying ordinary federal income tax of 35% and payroll taxes of 15.3% on your export sale profits, you can pay the capital gain rate of 15% now until 2011.
+Rather then paying ordinary federal income tax of 35% or 39.6% and payroll taxes of 15.3% on your export sale profits, you can pay the applicable capital gain rate of 15% or 20%.
+Section 102 of the American Taxpayer Relief Act of 2012 enacted on January 2, 2013 made these rates permanent.

 Dependent upon your State, you may also avoid State business income taxes.